Thurman J. Ransom

 Badge #10330, Black Male

-Police Officer at Youth Strategies Division since March 2020
+Police Officer at Youth Strategies Division since March 2020, active

 Lawsuit settlements: